jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/ClassicSecretKarakul' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
 Credit: [Cities: Skylines](https://www.youtube.com/watch?v=8KjNohyz_XQ)

 Evolution needs us to buy solar-power roofs, install a Hydroloop water reuser, start a 3D printing business in the garage.
-These are the new technologies that put levers of power in our hands.
-We've already seen how we can use them in the mass-collaboration economy to help solve our problems.
+These are the new technologies that upgrade civilization.

 But there's a roadblock; do you know if your home insurance policy covers hail damage to newly installed solar panels?
 Do you even know where to find out if it does?
 Do you where to get your local business by-laws, building codes, tax laws?

 Even without antagonists, our society's rulebook is so vast and dense, we all live under the threat of "not reading the fine print."
-At any time, we could be hit by a code violation, claim denial, warranty rejection, lawsuit, or audit.
+At any time, we could be hit by a code violation, claim denial, warranty rejection, patent lawsuit, or tax audit.

 And what if antagonists want to attack us?
 It's so easy for anyone with the resources to find "a problem" and use their Death Star to start a lawsuit, find a violation, or lobby government against you.

 Technologically speaking, there's absolutely no reason for this.
 How is it that Linux software is worth billions, operates every Android phone, runs most of the internet's servers, and you can download it by pressing this button.

-<a href="https://github.com/torvalds/linux/archive/master.zip" target="_blank" class="button primary large">Instantly Download Billion Dollar Software For Free, Go Ahead and Try It</a>
+<a href="https://github.com/torvalds/linux/archive/master.zip" target="_blank" class="button primary large">Instantly Download Billion Dollar Software For Free</a>

 But to access our health insurance policy, we do what?
 What does it take to get the blueprints to our home?
 How many people understand how their mortgage works?
-Why can a city by-law officer tell a business to take down their car lifts after 9 years in operation?
+By what regulation can a city by-law officer tell a business to take down their car lifts after 9 years in operation?

 The rules, regulations, contracts, and laws that govern our lives are a complete mystery to most of Main Street.
 And that makes us dependent on the bureaucratic creep of Big Business and Big Government inside city-halls, mortgage companies, and law offices.

 The truth is, regular people and small businesses can work as freely as the _Cities: Skylines_ clip above.
-Like taking an Uber, or renting an Airbnb, open-source software, GPS, smartphones, high-speed internet, AES security protocols, cloud computing, MySQL databases can literally put the power to understand, follow, and question the rules in our hands!
+With open-source software, GPS, smartphones, high-speed internet, AES security protocols, cloud computing, MySQL databases, the middle-class can literally put the power to read, understand, and question the rules in our own hands!

 Once we hold Internet Age levers of power, we'll make a rulebook that's friendly and reasonable.
-A modern rulebook will let us understand what we should be doing.
-Can ask informed questions if something doesn't make sense.
-Are empowered to fight back if we think something is wrong.
-And vitally, also makes sure we're held accountable for our actions.
+We will understand what we should be doing, be able to ask informed questions and fight back if we think something is wrong.
+Most vitally, everyone will be held accountable for their actions.

-Instead of dense company policies, drawn-out lawsuits, and vague employment contracts, the Life Star will let personal relationships once again be ultimate manager of our economy.

 However, this new rulebook will only be a happy reality once Main Street uses Techvolution as our shield and motivation to bring-on the era of mass-collaboration.
-We'll talk about making this Internet Age rulebook a little later, in Techvolution II: Building the Life Star.
+That's why we'll make in _Techvolution II: Building the Life Star_.

 https://www.youtube.com/watch?v=PgGLgygsqus
-_This scene is from the movie "The Big Short."
-It's a movie about a few investors who saw the 2008 financial crisis coming.
+_This scene is from the movie "[The Big Short](https://en.wikipedia.org/wiki/The_Big_Short_(film))."
+It's a movie about the 2008 housing crisis.
 The Industrial Age antagonists wanted to keep building the 1969 lifestyle.
-To get people to sign, they used BMW driving underlings to sell a confusing rulebook.
-If you trick a camel into buying a house in the Amazon, that doesn't solve the fact its living out of its ecosystem._
+To get people to sign for generic suburban houses, they used BMW driving underlings to sell a confusing rulebook.
+2008 is when I came up with the camel in the Amazon metaphor trying to explain why the crisis was always going to happen.
+Because if you trick a camel into buying a house in the Amazon, that doesn't solve the fact it's living out of its ecosystem._

 ## Pandemic Test

-We've already seen in the "eight different bosses" of _Office Space_, the 3500% increase of bureaucrats in our medical system, and the custom car maker in the Joe Rogan clip, over society's extreme bureaucratication has been a growing burden for decades.

-Now we're really hoping our engineers, innovators, and designers [can build enough ventilators for our sick](https://www.youtube.com/watch?v=7vLPefHYWpY).
-I can't say how much better they could be doing, but I'm confident that exporting so much manufacturing, writing ever more red-tape, and depending so much on dark majic, means our society is adapting slower than it woulc be.
+Today we're counting on our industries to make more medical masks, hand sanitizer and [very quickly design, build, and distribute enough ventilators for our sick](https://www.youtube.com/watch?v=7vLPefHYWpY).

-It didn't need to be this way.
-When you're society is playing the game well, it has the resources, expertise, and drive to respond to any crisis.
+Our response to the coronavirus didn't need to be so uncertain.
+When a society is playing the game well, it has the resources, expertise, and drive to respond to any crisis.

-For example, in 1941, American had a tiny military, a size comparable to Canada's today.
-But when Japan attacked, and the Nazi's declared war, the two "awoke a sleeping giant".
-Because although America's military was small, it's industrial base was large, technical expertise was precise, and most of all it's people were happy; and thus very motivated to fight.
+For example, in 1941, America had a tiny military.
+But when Japan attacked, and the Nazis declared war, the two "awoke a sleeping giant."
+This phrase describes America.
+It didn't matter her military was small.
+Because her industrial base was extensive, technical expertise was precise, and most importantly, her people were happy.

-Led by industrialists like [William S. Knudsen](https://en.wikipedia.org/wiki/William_S._Knudsen), and [Henry J. Kaiser](https://en.wikipedia.org/wiki/Henry_J._Kaiser) (both with no formal education) America's "V for Victory" war production program, vastly outproduced the Axis countries.
-Even though Germany, Japan, and Italy were geared for war, the American worker was twice as productive as a German, and four times more than a Japanase.
-The Ford Motor Company made more war equipment then all of Italy.
+Led by industrialists [William S. Knudsen](https://en.wikipedia.org/wiki/William_S._Knudsen), and [Henry J. Kaiser](https://en.wikipedia.org/wiki/Henry_J._Kaiser) (both with no formal education) America's "Victory" war production program quickly outproduced the Axis countries.
+Even though Germany, Japan, and Italy were already geared for war, the American worker was twice as productive as a German, and four times more than a Japanese.
+The Ford Motor Company alone made more war equipment than all of Italy.

-If you want to read more about transformation during World War II, there's [lots of stuff already out there](https://en.wikipedia.org/wiki/Home_front_during_World_War_II).
-The point is, American got into the war in late 1941, and it was all over by mid 1945.
-A big reason is the blazing speed in which America designed, built, and delivered new ships, plans, and tanks.
-More proof that the civlization that adapts the fastest wins.
+You can read more about America's [transformation during World War II](https://en.wikipedia.org/wiki/Home_front_during_World_War_II) on Wikipedia.
+The point is, America got into the war in late 1941, and it was all over within 3 and a half years.
+A big reason is the blazing speed America designed, built, and delivered new tanks, planes, and ships.
+More proof that the civilization that adapts the fastest wins.

-And today we're worried about getting enough ventilators.
+And today, we're struggling to figure out where to get more n95 masks, hand sanitizers, and ventilators.

-On the bright side, crisis are when humanity is forced to adapt.
-Among the technical innications, World War II is when women and black Americans were finally let into the workforce en masse.
-A change that help motivate the feminist and civil rights movements when the war was won.
+On the bright side, having our backs against the wall makes us adapt.
+Among the technical innovations, World War II is when American women and blacks got to show their full potential in the frontline of work and war.
+It's no surprise the equality, and civil rights movements pushed forward after the war was won.

+We can follow suit and start to remake our society during this pandemic by adopting a modern philosophy for the Internet Age.

 ![Battle Scene](/img\diagrams\3660777028_ab476812f3_o-smaller.jpg)
-This photos was taken in 1943 in Pascagoula, Mississipi at the Ingalls Shipbuilding Corp.
-While German and many Japanese women were prohihited from working, America was adapting; its no surprise which philosophy won.
+This photo was taken in 1943 in Pascagoula Mississipi.
+While most German and Japanese women were prohibited from working, America was adapting away from traditions; its no surprise which philosophy won.
 Credit: [National Archives Catalog](https://catalog.archives.gov/id/522890)

 ## Click